|

 His friend lowered his head to the cliff faceand immediately

-pulled it away, eyes wide with surprise.
+pulled away, his eyes wide with surprise.
 I will fetch Valandil,

 he whispered.